-- Updated estimates of average prices received by farmers for their commodities are available (these updates may be available as much as a year or two after preliminary figures).
+- Updated estimates of average prices farmers receive for their commodities are available (these updates may be available as much as a year or two after preliminary figures).

-- Conversion factors may be adjusted.
+- Conversion factors are adjusted.
 For example, improved efficiency in food packaging and shipping may reduce waste and spoilage.
 If so, members of the food marketing system could buy a smaller quantity from farmers to provide the same quantity at retail.

 ERS calculates the farm share as well as the farm-to-retail price spread for a basket of dairy products representing what U.S. households purchased in 2003 for at-home consumption.
 ERS provides estimates for each year since 2000.

 Identifying a retail and an agricultural basket

 Retail food basket

 To identify the retail dairy basket, ERS uses the diary portion of the CE to determine how much money American households spent on several types of foods.
 On average, households participating in the 2003 diary spent about $328 for dairy products over the course of the year.
 These expenditures included $112.58 for fluid milk, $13.95 for fluid cream, $18.08 for butter, $97.04 for cheese, $58.09 for ice cream and related foods, and $28.26 for "other dairy products" such as yogurt.